Persian literature: English literature

-Perhaps the most popular Persian poet of the 19th and early 20th centuries was Omar Khayyam (1048–1123), whose Rubaiyat was freely translated by Edward Fitzgerald in 1859.
-Khayyam is esteemed more as a scientist than a poet in his native Persia, but in Fitzgerald's rendering, he became one of the most quoted poets in English.
-Khayyam's line, "A loaf of bread, a jug of wine, and thou", is known to many who could not say who wrote it, or where:
+One of the widely read Persian poets in English is Omar Khayyam (1048–1123), whose Rubaiyat was freely translated (or paraphrased) by Edward Fitzgerald in 1859.
+While Khayyam is often recognized as a scientist in his native Persia, Fitzgerald's rendering made his verses frequently quoted in English.

-The Persian poet and mystic Rumi (1207–1273) (known as Molana in Iran, Afghanistan and Tajikistan, and as Mevlana in Turkey), has attracted a large following in the late 20th and early 21st centuries.
-Popularizing translations by Coleman Barks have presented Rumi as a New Age sage.
-There are also a number of more literary translations by scholars such as A. J. Arberry.
+The poet and mystic Rumi (1207–1273) has gained a significant following in the late 20th and early 21st centuries.
+Popularized versions by Coleman Barks—who worked from existing English translations rather than original Persian texts—have presented Rumi in a style often associated with New Age spirituality.
+More literal scholarly translations have been produced by figures such as A. J. Arberry.

-The classical poets (Hafiz, Saadi, Khayyam, Rumi, Nizami and Ferdowsi) are now widely known in English and can be read in various translations.
-Other works of Persian literature are untranslated and little known.
+Several classical Persian poets are now accessible in English through various translations, though many other works of Persian literature remain untranslated.

 Swedish literature

 During the last century, numerous works of classical Persian literature have been translated into Swedish by baron Eric Hermelin.
 He translated works by, among others, Farid al-Din Attar, Rumi, Ferdowsi, Omar Khayyam, Saadi and Sanai.
 Influenced by the writings of the Swedish mystic Emanuel Swedenborg, he was especially attracted to the religious or Sufi aspects of classical Persian poetry.
 His translations have had a great impact on numerous modern Swedish writers, among them Karl Wennberg, Willy Kyrklund and Gunnar Ekelöf.
 More recently classical authors such as Hafez, Rumi, Araqi and Nizami Aruzi have been rendered into Swedish by the Iranist Ashk Dahlén, who has published several essays on the development of Persian literature.
 Excerpts from Ferdowsi's Shahnameh has also been translated into Swedish prose by Namdar Nasser and Anja Malmberg.